Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Evaluation

 \subsection{{Expectation}}

 Both therapists and post-stroke survivors showed positive expectations of technological supports before and after showing the video of our prototype.
 After seeing the video, they developed more concrete ideas on how technological supports can improve post-stroke survivor’s self-directed rehabilitation, which leads to more positive expectations of technological supports.
-Specifically, the average expectation score of therapists has been increased from 5.50 to 6.08 after showing the video.
-That of post-stroke survivors has been improved from 5.70 to 6.33.
+Specifically, after reviewing the videos, therapists provided higher average expectation score with lower standard deviation from 5.50 $\pm$ 1.41 to 6.08 $\pm$ 0.82.
+Similarly, post-stroke survivors also provided higher average expectation score with lower standard deviation from 5.70 $\pm$ 1.23 to 6.33 $\pm$ 0.79.

 \textit{``Initially, I have some doubts about how a system could help post-stroke survivors, but after watching videos, I have a better idea of the system.
 It was very cute and interesting to have this robot.
-Some post-stroke survivors or even other populations would enjoy this concept”} (TP 3).
+Some post-stroke survivors or even other populations would enjoy this concept''} (TP 3).

 \textit{``Yes!! (sound with excitement with the possibility). we cannot always have a therapist.
-I want to have a machine that can coordinate a session, check my performance, adjust things accordingly, and provide encouragement to make more effort”} (PS 2).
+I want to have a machine that can coordinate a session, check my performance, adjust things accordingly, and provide encouragement to make more effort''} (PS 2).